conda/conda-docs/docs/source/help-support.rst

 The conda organization does not directly offer paid support, training, or consultation on conda package management or creation.
 However, this section lists organizations that do provide such services.
-If your organization would like to be added to this list, please open a pull request against the conda-docs repository.
+If your organization would like to be added to this list, please open a pull request against the `conda-docs repository <https://github.com/conda/conda-docs>`_.

 Anaconda
 --------